Kotlin/workshop/README.md

 We welcome all contributions to this workshop.
 If you feel you'd like to contribute something, create a fork and make a pull request.
 Bug fixes, comments, suggestions, all welcome.

-#### Usage
+#### Usage and endorsements

-* You are welcome to use the material in this workshop provided you abide by the corresponding license agreement.
+You are welcome to use the material in this workshop provided you abide by the corresponding license agreement.
+Additionally

-* JetBrains does not endorse any workshop that you may offer when using this material.
+* By using this material, with or without any modification, JetBrains does not endorse any workshop or training that you may offer.
+* By using this material, with or without any modification, you may not use JetBrain's name to promote your workshop or training withut prior written consent.
+* By using this material, provided there are no modification, you may indicate that you are using JetBrains Kotlin Workshop Material.

 If you're interested in becoming an official JetBrains Training Partner, please [contact us](https://www.jetbrains.com/company/partners/become_a_partner.html)